-Plus St John, in the USVI, is a quaint and enjoyable vacation destination.
-It is a beautiful little mountain island that is mostly a U.S. National Park.
+You might still choose to visit the island and check out the St John snorkeling for yourself.
+It was a quaint and enjoyable vacation destination.
+It is a little mountain island that is mostly a U.S. National Park.
 There is really only one small town, two gas stations and a few grocery stores.
 There is not even an airport; you ferry over from St. Thomas.

 Watch our St John snorkeling video below to see what to expect.
+The footage in this video was taken in 2015, before the storms hit in 2017.
 We compiled clips from all over the island.

 1. Loads Of Free Snorkeling From Shore At Your Own Pace